fullstorydev/relay-core/docs/running.md

 	make test

-To run the relay locally after a successful build:
+To run Relay locally after a successful build:

-	cd dist
-	./relay

-## Configuration

-### Configuration in production

-Whether you're using a Docker container or running a binary in a shell script, in production you need to set up environment variables to configure `relay` and its plugins.
-Recognized environment variables are documented in [`relay-core/config/dotenv.example`](https://github.com/fullstorydev/relay-core/blob/master/config/dotenv.example) and the `relay` command will print helpful information when required variables are missing.

-### Configuration during development and local testing

-In production you'll set environment variables but during development and local testing it's often easier to use a dotenv file.
-Relay will look for a dotenv file in the current working directory.
-You can find an example dotenv file with an explanation for each variable in [`relay-core/config/dotenv.example`](https://github.com/fullstorydev/relay-core/blob/master/config/dotenv.example).
-Copy that file into `relay-core/dist/.env` and change the values to your desired configuration.
+	./dist/relay

+By default, Relay reads its configuration from `relay.yaml` in the current working directory.
+You can explicitly specify the path to the configuration file using the `--config` option:

+	./dist/relay --config /etc/relay/relay.yaml

+If you plan to add new functionality to Relay, it's important to understand its plugin-based architecture; you can read more about that [here](plugins.md].